 Recovery and Emergency Gear

-Under the seats we carry two ramps for levelling the car when we camp, first aid kit, jumper leads and an extensive socket set.
-There are also spanners and screw-drivers under the passenger seat and a full car manual for repairs.
+We carry a first aid kit, jumper leads and an extensive socket set.
+There are also spanners and screw-drivers in the rear door.
 We carry a tyre repair kit as well as a full recovery pack of winch extensions, tree protector, snatch straps, snatch block and more.

 On the ladder for the ShippShape tent, we carry a large shovel for recovery and fire purposes.